 Sevierville real estate is some of the most expensive in Tennessee, although Sevierville house values don't compare to the most expensive real estate in the U.S.

-Sevierville is a decidedly white-collar city, with fully 86.55% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sevierville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sevierville who work in sales jobs (18.83%), food service (18.29%), and office and administrative support (12.07%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sevierville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sevierville is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Sevierville who work in sales jobs (18.32%), food service (16.09%), and office and administrative support (11.21%).

-The per capita income in Sevierville in 2010 was $20,064, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,256 for a family of four.
+The per capita income in Sevierville in 2010 was $21,425, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,700 for a family of four.
 However, Sevierville contains both very wealthy and poor people as well.

+Sevierville is a very ethnically-diverse city.
 The people who call Sevierville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sevierville residents report their race to be White, followed by Asian.
 Sevierville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.37% of the city’s residents.
+People of Hispanic or Latino origin account for 12.52% of the city’s residents.
 Important ancestries of people in Sevierville include Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Sevierville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Gujarathi.